aws/amazon-cloudwatch-agent/README.md

 ## Building and running Amazon CloudWatch Agent
 Use the following instructions to build and run Cloudwatch Agent:
-* To build Amazon CloudWatch Agent's binaries, you must [install go]((https://golang.org/doc/install)) and use `make build` to build the agent on Linux, Debian, Windows, Darwin.
+* To build Amazon CloudWatch Agent's binaries, you must [install go](https://golang.org/doc/install) and use `make build` to build the agent on Linux, Debian, Windows, MacOS.
 For more information on requirements,building and packaging binaries, please follow [this document](docs/build/build-run-package-cwagent-binaries.md)
 * To build Amazon CloudWatch Agent's Image, you can simply use `make dockerized-build` to **build image from source** or use the below command to **build image from our latest public binaries**.
 For more information on building image with different platforms, please follow [this document](amazon-cloudwatch-container-insights/cloudwatch-agent-dockerfile)
 ```
 docker buildx build -f amazon-cloudwatch-container-insights/cloudwatch-agent-dockerfile/Dockerfile .